Words and terms used in the world of From The Waters.

 In Aelin, a division of Healers who specialises in the diagnosis, prevention, study, and treatment of mental disorders.

-Colloquial name for the period prior to velurea in which a velure's body will expel foreign matter such as food and drink.
-Generally lasts up to three days.
+The colloquial name for the period prior to velurea in which a velure's body will expel foreign matter such as food and drink.
+It generally lasts for up to three days.

 Plural puroi.
 A native Ephillion creature similar to a sheep.